Aarinnn/Log-Archive-Analysis-Integrity-Verification-Tool-/README.md

 * Usage

-Authentication Analysis reviews authentication logs to identify failed login attempts, targeted usernames, suspicious IP activity, and recent successful logins.
-It helps detect brute-force attempts and unusual SSH behavior.
+Authentication Log Analysis

+Analyze SSH authentication logs to:

+Detect failed login attempts

+Identify brute-force behavior

+See which users are being targeted

+Review recent successful SSH logins

+Integrity Checking

+python3 verify.py --dir ./log-archive  ( Use this code in bash )
-Integrity Checking checks whether each archived .gz log matches its recorded SHA-256 hash.
-It quickly shows which logs are intact, altered, or missing.
+It will quickly show which logs are intact, modified or missing.